Framing and message headers

 MessageSchema schema = new MessageSchema(ParseUtil.parse(new File("CmeTemplate.xml")), true);

-Explicit SOFH specification
+Explicit SOFH selection

 // Custom header